 Employer-provided insurance may impose an equally large, if hidden, cost on the economy by interfering with labor market mobility.
 Employer-provided insurance typically is not portable.
-As a result, individuals who choose to leave their employers usually must change their health insurance.
-In the process, they may face being temporarily uninsured, paying a higher price for the same coverage, or losing all or part of their insurance coverage (due, for example, to a preexisting condition).
-In response to these risks, individuals may feel compelled to sacrifice job opportunities; if so, they are "locked" in their jobs as a result of nonportable health insurance.
+As a result, individuals who choose to leave their employer usually must change their health insurance.
+In the process, they may face a risk of being temporarily uninsured, paying a higher price for the same coverage, or losing all or part of their insurance coverage (i.e., due to a preexisting condition).
+In response to these risks, individuals may feel compelled to sacrifice job opportunities; if so, these individuals are "locked" in their jobs as a result of nonportable health insurance.

-Increased attention has been paid to the issue of insurance-related "joblock" due to recent survey evidence.
-In 1991, a CBS/New York Times survey indicated that roughly 30 percent of respondents had stayed in jobs to retain their current health insurance coverage.
-The Wall Street Journal recently reported a similar, if somewhat smaller finding namely that in 1992, 12 percent of respondents had "passed up job opportunities because of considerations involving health insurance benefits."5
+As the result of recent survey evidence, increased attention has been paid to the issue of insurance-related "job-lock."
+In 1991, a CBS/New York Times survey indicated that roughly 30 percent of respondents had stayed in a job to retain their current health insurance coverage.4 The Wall Street Journal recently reported a similar, if somewhat smaller finding, namely, that in 1992, 12 percent of respondents had "passed up job opportunities because of considerations involving health insurance benefits."5